Feb

 Black Queer Collective Kickback Meetup

-Join us for our 3rd QTBIPOC Community Kickback at Thirdspace Reading Room on Wednesday, December 17th from 6–8 PM.
+Join us for our monthly QTBIPOC Community Kickback at Thirdspace Reading Room on Wednesday, January 21st from 6–8 PM.
 We’re gathering for an evening of connection, laughter, and rest.

 This group’s mission is to create a safe, affirming, and joyful space where queer and trans Black, Indigenous, and People of Color can show up as their full selves, build community, and make new memories together.
 We’re all about healing, representation, and celebrating our lives and stories through conversation, support, and shared experiences.